SLOCAS Collections (Repository) Facility PoliciesInformation on our Repository

 - submitting collections to the Facility

-The Facility will not accept collections that contain human remains, funerary objects, items that are known or believed to be sacred, or materials that may be defined as items of cultural patrimony pursuant to Public Law 101-601 and 43 CFR Part 10, the Native American Graves Protection and Repatriation Act (NAGPRA) (25 U.S.C.
+The Facility does not accept collections that contain human remains, funerary objects, items that are known or believed to be sacred, or materials that may be defined as items of cultural patrimony pursuant to Public Law 101-601 and 43 CFR Part 10, the Native American Graves Protection and Repatriation Act (NAGPRA) (25 U.S.C.
 Sec.3001 et seq.).
 Some examples of artifact types that are eligible for repatriation under NAGPRA, in addition to any human remains, are: crystals, pipes and pipe fragments, certain beads, whistles, etc.